Lake Manyara Safari: First-Timer's Guide for 2026

 Wet Season (November to May)

-- Pros: This is the lush season.
-The groundwater forest is verdant, and waterfalls cascade down the Rift Valley escarpment.
-It is the absolute best time for birdwatching, as migratory species from Europe and North Africa arrive.
+- Pros: The groundwater forest is at its lushest, and waterfalls run down the Rift Valley escarpment.
+Migratory birds from Europe and North Africa arrive, so this is the best window for serious birding.

 Top Things to Do in Lake Manyara (Beyond Game Drives)